 Pop Culture

-The term “opps” is widely used in pop culture, especially in music, movies, social media, and sports.
-It has become a mainstream slang word beyond just hip-hop.
+The term opps is widely used in pop culture today, showing up in music, movies, social media, and even sports.
+While it originally gained popularity through hip-hop, it has since become a mainstream slang word used by many to refer to enemies, rivals, or people who oppose you.

 How “Opps” Appears in Pop Culture: